 I’ll usually dropshot two bullhead minnows on a 1-ounce pencil sinker.
 One minnow is 12 to16 inches above the sinker and the other is 15 inches above that.
 I cast that thing way out.
 I mean bomber casts.
 And then I inch it back, pausing every 3 feet or so.

-Q: How do you stay on a school once you find it?
+Q: How do you stay on a school of perch once you find it?

 Q: Perch bites can be notoriously difficult to detect.
 Talk to me about that.